-As per information provided by the Client [4], [5], [6], Block A will consist of a single five-storey building containing 100 units, one level of underground parking, surface parking, a stormwater infiltration gallery and a structural retaining wall.
+As per information provided by the Client [4], Block B will consist of with a single five-storey building containing 100 to 120 units, one level of underground parking, surface parking, a stormwater infiltration gallery and a structural retaining wall.
 The development will be accessed from the southwest corner of the Site.